Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

     > Provides user's account status in tenant.
 If the user is a **member** of the tenant, the value is *0*.
 If they're a **guest**, the value is *1*.
     1. Select **Add** to save your changes.

-##### Configure the webApp app (WebApp-GroupClaims) to use your app registration

-Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

-> In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `appsettings.json` file.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `WebApp-GroupClaims` app copied from the Azure portal.
-1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.
-1. Find the key `Domain` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.
-1. Find the key `ClientSecret` and replace the existing value with the generated secret that you saved during the creation of `WebApp-GroupClaims` copied from the Azure portal.
-1. Find the key `Enter the objectID for GroupAdmin group copied from Azure Portal` and replace the existing value with $GroupAdmin.Id.
-1. Find the key `Enter the objectID for GroupMember group copied from Azure Portal` and replace the existing value with $GroupMember.Id.

 ### Create Security Groups

 > :warning: You may already have security groups with the names defined below in your tenant and/or you may not have permissions to create new security groups.
 In that case, skip the steps below and update the configuration files in your project(s) with the desired names/IDs of existing groups in your tenant.